AnimMouse/ChatGPT-with-Me-Website/content/posts/2023-08/difference-between-check-brakes-and-brake-check.md

   - Semantics
 ---
 ## You
-What is the difference between "check brakes" and "brake check?"
+What is the difference between "check brakes" and "brake check"?

 ## ChatGPT
 "Check brakes" typically refers to the action of inspecting the brakes of a vehicle for any issues or problems.
 It's a general term that implies a routine examination of the brake system.